michaelboth/Takyon/README.md

 --------|------------
 hello-two_sided | Transfer a simple greeting between two endpoints using 'send' -> 'recv'.<br>Supports all Takyon Providers, CUDA, MMAPs, reliable, unreliable, and multiple memory blocks. hello-one_sided | Transfer a simple greeting between two endpoints using one-sided read, write, and/or atomic transfers.<br>Optionally supports CUDA & MMAPs.
-Even though some unreliable Takyon Providers can support one sided, this example only works with reliable Providers. throughput | Determines the transfer speed of a Provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Takyon Providers, CUDA, MMAPs, reliable, and unreliable.<br>Run with '-h' to see all the options.
+Even though some unreliable Takyon Providers can support one sided, this example only works with reliable Providers. throughput | Determines the transfer speed of a Provider; 'send' -> 'recv' or 'write','read'.<br>Supports all Takyon Providers, CUDA, MMAPs, reliable, and unreliable (two-sided only).<br>Run with '-h' to see all the options.